Iqbolshoh/Iqbolshoh/README.md

 ## Technologies

-I have worked with a variety of programming languages and frameworks, which allows me to build robust and scalable applications. 🚀
+I have experience with multiple programming languages and frameworks, enabling me to develop efficient and scalable applications. 💻✨

 ### 💻 Programming Languages: